Redacks/squire-solver/README.md

 This project was created as a learning exercise to explore the capabilities of OpenCV (cv2) for screen scanning, image recognition, and automation.
 The primary goal was to see if a game could be played automatically by analyzing the screen and simulating user input, including button clicking.
 Additionally, this project served as an experiment to assess how effectively a large language model (like Gemini) could assist in code development.

-**Game:** Squire (https://mvolution.itch.io/squire) - A fun and engaging puzzle game developed by sulai under the name mvolution.
+**Game:** Squire (https://mvolution.itch.io/squire) - A fun and engaging puzzle game published by mvolution.
+Developed by Sulai, who works under the mvolution company name.
 Please check it out!

 **Disclaimer:** Much of the code in this project was generated or assisted by a large language model (Gemini).
 While efforts have been made to ensure accuracy and functionality, the code is provided "as is" without any guarantees.